brycewray/hugo-site/content/posts/2019/02/ia-for-io.md

 {{< imgc src="iA-Writer-inline-footnotes_1548x582.jpg" alt="Screen capture from iA Writer software showing how footnotes look in it" width="1548" height="582" >}}

 That said, iA Writer’s inline footnotes, while fine for export from iA Writer, don’t fit [Pandoc](https://pandoc.org) standards, which are baked into how some SSGs “think” when converting Markdown to HTML for a site.
-So, while Pandoc-standard inline footnotes look bad in iA Writer, they work fine in an SSG.^[“Inline notes are easier to write, since you don’t have to pick an identifier and move down to type the note.”
-See [here](https://github.com/Witiko/markdown/issues/3)—the source of that quote—for an example of what I mean.]
-However, that is something where Ulysses easily beats iA Writer for this stuff, since the inline footnotes in Ulysses—that is to say, all the ones I’ve included on [my other posts](/posts) before this one—work perfectly with an SSG.
+So, while Pandoc-standard inline footnotes look bad in iA Writer, they work fine in an SSG.[^inlineNotes] However, that is something where Ulysses easily beats iA Writer for this stuff, since the inline footnotes in Ulysses—that is to say, all the ones I’ve included on [my other posts](/posts) before this one—work perfectly with an SSG.
 Same is true for [Typora](https://typora.io), as well.

+[^inlineNotes]: “Inline notes are easier to write, since you don’t have to pick an identifier and move down to type the note.”
+See [here](https://github.com/Witiko/markdown/issues/3)—the source of that quote—for an example of what I mean.

 ## Status quo, or no?